Therapy and Treatment Options

 Therapy can be delivered individually, in group-settings, online, or through teletherapy sessions.
 There is growing evidence that therapy delivered through virtual conferencing, online, or on the telephone is as effective as in-person; but it depends on the patient and his/her needs.
 From an accessibility standpoint, telehealth makes it easier to access help.
 However, not all insurance plans cover it.

 The outcomes evidence for behavioral tinnitus therapies are robust.
 A 2010 meta-analysis of eight research studies showed significant improvement in self-reported depression and quality of life for patients completing a therapy program.
 A 2014 review of research literature showed that these treatments consistently and significantly decreased tinnitus severity and impairment, reduced tinnitus-related fear, and lowered general depression and anxiety.
 Moreover, the patient improvements after psychological therapy were found to be stable and long lasting — with benefits continuing as long as 15 years after the end of treatment.

 On this page, we are using “behavioral therapy” as an umbrella term for a variety of different tinnitus treatments.
-While these individual practices may have slight variations (depending on the protocol or even individual clinician) they all generally include: patient education, analysis of emotional triggers, exploration of the patient’s thoughts and beliefs about tinnitus, applied relaxation techniques, investigation of the patient’s emotional reactions to tinnitus, and a study of the patient’s avoidance behaviors.
+While these individual practices may have slight variations (depending on the protocol or even individual clinician) they all generally include: patient education, analysis of emotional triggers, exploration of the patient’s thoughts and beliefs about tinnitus, applied relaxation techniques, investigation of the patient’s emotional reactions to tinnitus, and an assessment of the patient’s avoidance behaviors.